 The Waver-Wampool catchment is predominantly flat coastal plain, with intensive farming.
-To facilitate this agricultural activity, particularly dairy farming, the Waver and Wampool catchments have been heavily modified, and the majority of the channels are straightened and oversized to facilitate land drainage.
-There are also three pumping stations currently maintained by the Environment Agency which improve land drainage, and a programme of channel maintenance.
+To facilitate this agricultural activity, particularly dairy farming, the Waver and Wampool catchments have been heavily modified, and the majority of the channels are straightened and enlarged to facilitate land drainage.
+There are also three pumping stations currently maintained by the Environment Agency which improve land drainage, and a program of channel maintenance.

 There are a number of issues in the catchment including water quality issues, lack of habitat diversity and flood risk, particularly in Wigton.